aridiosilva/My-TensorFlow-tutorials/README.md

 - ### TensorFlow Lite - for mobile and embedded devices

 TensorFlow Lite is the official solution for running machine learning models on mobile and embedded devices.
-It enables on‑device machine learning inference with low latency and a small binary size on Android, iOS, and other operating systems.
+It enables on‑device machine learning inference with low latency and a small binary size on Android, iOS, and other operating systems

    - [*General Overview*](https://www.tensorflow.org/lite)
    - [*TensorFlow Lite Guide*](https://www.tensorflow.org/lite/overview)